QuirkyCort/stepper_wheels/README.md

 This address is write-only, but the target position may be read using the Target Position address.
 The speed may also be determined at any time by reading Trigger and calculating speed from it.

+### Target Time with Ramp (0x5D, 0x5E, 0x5F, 0x60) (UInt16 * 6)
+Each address correspond to one stepper (X, Y, Z, A).

+The values to write are...

+* UInt16: Ramp-up Counter (units of 100ms)
+* UInt16: Ramp-up Delta (amount added to speed at each ramp-up interval)
+* UInt16: Cruise Counter (units of 100ms)
+* UInt16: Cruise Speed (steps per second)
+* UInt16: Ramp-down Counter (units of 100ms)
+* UInt16: Ramp-down Delta (amount subtracted from speed at each ramp-down interval)

+Note that speed is always positive; if moving in reverse, direction must be set separately.

+Every 100ms, the stepper will increase its speed by "Ramp-up Delta" and reduce "Ramp-up Counter" by one, until "Ramp-up Counter" reaches zero.

+The stepper will then run at "Cruise Speed" for "Cruise Counter" * 100ms.

+Finally, the will reduce its speed by "Ramp-down Delta" and reduce "Ramp-down Counter" by one every 100ms, until "Ramp-down Counter" reaches zero, at which time the stepper will stop.

+This address is write-only, but the speed may be determined at any time by reading Trigger and calculating speed from it.